'Special isolation unit' toilet

 Stuffers and swallowers

-The Science Museum may hold a fine selection of early toilets courtesy of Thomas Crapper but probably none quite like this one from HM Revenue and Customs' collections.
+The Science Museum may hold a fine selection of early toilets courtesy of Thomas Crapper but probably none quite like this one from the Border Force National Museum's collections.

 Sometimes known as the 'Frost' chamber, this is a toilet with a difference.
 It was designed for a serious purpose; to locate internally smuggled drugs as they pass naturally through the body.
 Before its invention customs officers used rubber gloves and a colander, so this was seen as a much-needed replacement!